mysql/mysql-utilities/doc/intro/index.rst

 A complete solution for the example named copy_server.py is located in the /docs/intro/examples folder.
 It is complete in so far as this document explains, but it can be enhanced in a number of ways.
-The following briefly lists some of the things you may want to consider adding to make this example a more robust utility.
+The following briefly lists some of the things to consider adding to make this example a more robust utility.

-* table locking : currently, the databases are not locked when copied.
-To achieve a consistent copy of the data on an active server, you may want to add table locking or use transactions (e.g. if you are using InnoDB) for a more consistent copy.
+* Table locking: Currently, the databases are not locked when copied.
+To achieve a consistent copy of the data on an active server, you may want to add table locking or use transactions (for example, if you are using InnoDB) for a more consistent copy.
-* skip users not associated with the databases being copied
+* Skip users not associated with the databases being copied.
-* do not copy users with only global privileges
+* Do not copy users with only global privileges.
-* start replication after all of the users are copied (makes this example a clone and replicate scale out solution)
+* Start replication after all of the users are copied (makes this example a clone and replicate scale out solution).
-* stopping new client connections to the server during the copy
+* Stop new client connections to the server during the copy.

 Conclusion
 ----------

-If you find some primitives missing or would like to see more specific functionality in the library or scripts, please contact us with your ideas or better still - write them yourselves!
+If you find some primitives missing or would like to see more specific functionality in the library or scripts, please contact us with your ideas or better still, write them yourselves!
 We welcome all suggestions in code or text.